leosaffin/cymep-huracanpy/README.md

 # Length of side of each square gridbox used for spatial analysis in degrees
 gridsize: 8.0

+# Extra region around the gridbox used for spatial analysis if focused on a single basin
+grid_buffer: 10.0

 # Start and end year for overlapping interannual correlation analysis
 styr: 1980
 enyr: 2019